Cell Reports

 Cell Reports is a peer-reviewed scientific journal publishing research papers across a broad range of disciplines within the life sciences.
 The journal was established in 2012 and is the first open access journal published by Cell Press, an imprint of Elsevier.

-Abstracting and Indexing
+Abstracting and indexing

-The journal is currently indexed in PubMed, MEDLINE, Web of Science: Science Citation Index Expanded, and Scopus.
+The journal is abstracted and indexed in MEDLINE/PubMed, Science Citation Index Expanded, and Scopus.

-The journal has a 2020 impact factor of 9.995.
+The journal has a 2024 impact factor of 6.7.

 Subjournals

-Cell Reports has other sister journals under the name of Cell Reports Medicine, Cell Reports Methods and Cell Reports Physical Science.
+Cell Reports has other sister journals under the name of Cell Reports Medicine, Cell Reports Methods, Cell Reports Physical Science, and Cell Reports Sustainability.